 Foldable table – A foldable table makes it easier to set up a laptop in other areas of the house.
 Its stability is perfect for videos and pictures that need to be taken in other areas.

 Post-it notes – Sometimes teachers ask students to add quick notes to their books and journals.
-They use sticky notes to take quick notes, mark pages in the book, or to identify important information.
+They use sticky notes to take quick notes, mark pages in the book, or identify important information.

 Highlighters – Older kids will use highlighters more than little ones.
 However, I use them every day to color-code our school planner.
 For example, the topics covered during the class are highlighted with pink while all the work submitted is highlighted in yellow.
-You can also use orange if something was cancelled or rescheduled.
+You can also use orange if something was canceled or rescheduled.

 What is the Parent’s Role in Online Learning?